 Level One - None

-Upon the successful completion of this course you will receive course credits towards both the Career Gemmologist Diploma and Coloured Gemstone Professional Diploma Programs.
+Upon the successful completion of this course you will receive course credits towards the Career Gemmologist, Coloured Gemstone Professional and Diamond Professional Diploma Programs.

 This course is available for long distance learning.
 You can register at any time and study at your own pace.
 There are no time restrictions.

-This course includes five (5) hours of online tutoring from one of our instructors.
+This course includes four (4) hours of online tutoring from one of our instructors.
 Once you have registered, you will receive an email detailing how you can choose your tutoring hours.
 You can also request additional tutoring hours if necessary.

 Our courses are also available in print.
 Please contact us for more information.